 Step 7: After selecting the Installation Policy, scroll down to locate the Policy for extensions section.
 Here, you have to enter the JSON code to initiate the activation.

-For each of the activation methods, the organization key is mandatory.
+For the activation, the organization key is mandatory.
 Refer to section 1 of the Remote activation of Josys Browser Extension to learn how to locate your organization key.

 When you choose this option, provide only the organization key.
 The user's profile is fetched from the browser.
 In the Policy for extensions section, enter the following JSON value.
 Replace the "org_key" with your organization key.